PostHog/posthog.com/contents/handbook/engineering/on-call-rotation.md

 ## When is my turn?

 We're very lucky that we have an almost-follow-the-sun rotation for service alerts, so nobody gets woken up in the middle of the night.
-Every engineer at PostHog is expected to be part of the rotation within one of the three Pagerduty schedules:
+Every engineer at PostHog is expected to be part of the rotation within one of the three PagerDuty schedules:

 - [Europe](https://posthog.pagerduty.com/schedules#PF7ZGBT) (08:00 to 16:00 UTC)
 - [Americas East](https://posthog.pagerduty.com/schedules#PW1E9Y4) (16:00 to 00:00 UTC)